followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Editor/1 Configuration/readOnly.md

 ===========================================================================

 <!--shortDescription-->
-A Boolean value specifying whether or not the widget is read-only.
+Specifies whether the editor is read-only.
 <!--/shortDescription-->

 <!--fullDescription-->